agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 55.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Memorize the relationship for a **normal, upward-sloping yield curve: Forward > Spot > Par**.
+💡 CFA Exam Tip ✍️:Memorize the relationship for a **normal, upward-sloping yield curve: Forward > Spot > Par**.
 This is the most commonly tested scenario.
 The forward curve leads the way, and the other curves are smoother averages that lag behind it.

 </div>
 </div>